 What are dental sealants, who should get them, and how long do they last?

-Sealants are a thin, plastic coating that is painted on the chewing surfaces of teeth — usually the back teeth (the premolars, and molars) — to prevent tooth decay.
-The painted on liquid sealant quickly bonds into the depressions and groves of the teeth, forming a protective shield over the enamel of each tooth.
+Dental sealants are a thin, plastic coating that is painted on the chewing surfaces of teeth — usually the back teeth (the premolars, and molars) — to prevent tooth decay.
+The painted on liquid sealant quickly bonds into the depressions and grooves of the teeth, forming a protective shield over the enamel of each tooth.

 How can parents help prevent tooth decay?

 Parents should take their children to the dentist regularly, beginning with the eruption of the first tooth.
 Then, the dentist can recommend a specific program of brushing, flossing, and other treatments for parents to supervise and teach to their children.
 These home treatments, when added to regular dental visits and a balanced diet, will help give your child a lifetime of healthy habits.

 Are baby teeth really that important to my child?